DeRoI-class locomotive (Toshiba): Description

 At the time of the partition of Korea after the end of the Pacific War, of the five Toshiba-built DeRoI class locomotives, four were in the North and one was in the South, in Seoul for repairs.
-After the partition, the Allied General Headquarters (GHQ) in Tokyo ordered the delivery of three Mitsubishi-built and seven Toshiba-built DeRoI class locomotives to Korea as reparations; these were all delivered to the South.
+After the partition, the Allied General Headquarters (GHQ) in Tokyo ordered the delivery of three Mitsubishi-built and seven Toshiba-built DeRoI class locomotives to Korea as reparations; these were delivered to the South.
 DeRoI 6 had been completed in November 1944 and taken to the port at Kobe, Japan, for delivery, but was subsequently returned to the factory; this became the first of the ten new locomotives to be delivered to Korea, in March 1946.
-Numbers 7 through 9 were built and delivered in 1947 (January, June and September respectively), while the last three, numbers 10 through 12, were completed in 1949; however, after the outbreak of the Korean War and the destruction of the (incomplete) electrification in the south, these three units were scrapped in Japan, never having been delivered.
-Of the locomotives delivered after the partition, all but one were eventually captured by the North Korean army and taken to the North; the eighth unit had been in storage at Pusan, and was scrapped in 1958 without ever having been used.
-Thus of the 16 units actually built, 15 ended up in the North.
+Numbers 7 through 9 were built and delivered in 1947 (January, June and September respectively), while the last three, numbers 10 through 12, were completed in 1949; however, after the outbreak of the Korean War and the destruction of the incomplete electrification in the south, these three units were scrapped in Japan, never having been delivered.
+Of the locomotives delivered after the partition, all but one were eventually captured by the North Korean army and taken to the North; the eighth unit had been in storage at Pusan and was scrapped in 1958 without ever having been used.
+Thus, of the 16 units actually built, 15 ended up in the North.

 Plans were made for Toshiba to build some DeRoI class locomotives for the Soviet Union as war reparations, but due to the escalation of the Cold War after 1949, these were never built.

-As the Korean War caused the destruction of the electrification of North Korea's rail lines, they sat disused until 1956.
+As the Korean War caused the destruction of the electrification of North Korea's rail lines, they remained unused until 1956.
 In that year they were reclassified Chŏngiha class and numbered 전기하1 through 전기하9, and were refurbished at the engine shops at Yangdŏk for use on the Yangdŏk-Ch'ŏnsŏng section of the P'yŏngra Line, which had been electrified in 1956 as the first stage of North Korea's electrification plans.

-Originally painted brown, they were repainted in 1958-59 in the light blue over dark green livery to match the scheme that was made standard with the introduction of the Red Flag 1 class electric locomotives.
-At some point, the original pantographs were replaced with pantographs of the type used on the Red Flag 1 class locomotives.
+Originally painted brown, they were repainted in 1958–59 in a light blue over dark green livery to match the scheme that was made standard with the introduction of the Red Flag 1 class electric locomotives.
+At some point, the original pantographs were replaced with those of the type used on the Red Flag 1 class locomotives.

-As of 2011 at least one, Chŏngiha 3, is still operational, based at Kowŏn.
-This unit was inspected by Kim Il Sung and, as such, it is kept in a pristine state as a "historic monument of the Revolution".
+As of 2011, at least one, Chŏngiha 3, was still operational, based at Kowŏn.
+This unit was inspected by Kim Il Sung and, as such, is kept in a pristine state as a "historic monument of the Revolution".